giraffe-fsharp/Giraffe/DOCUMENTATION.md

         // Return a Task<HttpContext option>
 ```

-This method is useful when trying to retrieve optional query string parameters from within a `HttpHandler`.
+This method is useful when trying to retrieve optional query string parameters from within an `HttpHandler`.

 If a query string parameter is mandatory then the `GetQueryStringValue (key : string)` extension method might be a better fit.
 Instead of returning an `Option<string>` object it will return a `Result<string, string>` type: